britram/taps-transports/draft-ietf-taps-transports-05.md

 data, over multicast or unicast network services, including TCP, UDP, UDP-Lite, DCCP.

-[EDITOR'S NOTE: Varun Singh signed up as contributor for this section.]
+[EDITOR'S NOTE: Varun Singh signed up as contributor for this section.
+Given the complexity of RTP, suggest to have an abbreviated section here contrasting RTP with other transports, and focusing on those features that are RTP-unique.]

 ## NACK-Oriented Reliable Multicast (NORM)